- 3 Years (Full time)

 Independent study is also an important part of this course and will develop your research and analytical skills in order to think and work independently.

 You'll receive guidance and support throughout your degree, and there will be opportunities for extra support through one-to-one assistance, workshops and skills training.
-You will have a personal tutor all the way through your degree.
+You'll have a personal tutor all the way through your degree.

 You can also benefit from support to develop your academic skills, within the curriculum and through online resources, workshops, one-to-one appointments and drop-in sessions.